 A relatively simple way to manage risk is to utilize the range of different orders that you can place.
 In addition to the four main order types that you use to open and close positions, there are a number of additional orders that you can place, and many of these can help you with risk management.

 For example, a typical market order will be filled at the best available price at the time of execution.
 This is a perfectly normal way to buy and sell options, but in a volatile market your order may end up getting filled at a price that is higher or lower than you need it to be.
-By using limit orders, where you can set minimum and maximum prices at which your order can be filled, you can avoid buying or selling at less favourable prices.
+By using limit orders, where you can set minimum and maximum prices at which your order can be filled, you can avoid buying or selling at less favorable prices.

 There are also orders that you can use to automate exiting a position: whether that is to lock in profit already made or to cut losses on a trade that has not worked out well.
 By using orders such as the limit stop order, the market stop order, or the trailing stop order, you can easily control at what point you exit a position.

-This will help you avoid scenarios where you miss out on profits through holding on to a position for too long, or incur big losses by not closing out on a bad position quickly enough.
+This will help you avoid scenarios where you miss out on profits through holding on to a position for too long or incur big losses by not closing out on a bad position quickly enough.
 By using options orders appropriately, you can limit the risk you are exposed to on each and every trade you make.

-Money Management and Position Sizing
+Money Management and Position Sizing in Option trading

 Managing your money is inextricably linked to managing risk and both are equally important.
-You ultimately have a finite amount of money to use, and because of this it’s vital to keep a tight control of your capital budget and to make sure that you don’t lose everything and find yourself unable to make any more trades.
+You ultimately have a finite amount of money to use, and because of this, it’s vital to keep tight control of your capital budget and to make sure that you don’t lose everything and find yourself unable to make any more trades.

 The single best way to manage your money is to use a fairly simple concept known as position sizing.
 Position sizing is basically deciding how much of your capital you want to use to enter any particular position.